Form-meaning mismatch: Number agreement

+In the case of the honorific form kwēśt-, there is a form-meaning mismatch regarding number, as the same form is used to show respect to a single person or multiple people.

 In some cases, the mismatch may be apparent rather than real due to a poorly chosen term.
-For example, plural in English suggest more than one, but non-singular may be a better term.
+For example, "plural" in English suggest more than one, but "non-singular" may be a better term.
 We use plural marking for things less than one (e.g., 0.5 calories) or even for nothing at all (e.g., zero degrees).

 Gender

-In some cases, the gender of a word appears to be a mismatch with its meaning.
+In some cases, the grammatical gender of a word appears to be a mismatch with its meaning.
 For example, in German, das Fräulein means the unmarried woman.
 A woman is naturally feminine in terms of social gender, but the word here is neuter gender.

+Also, in Chichewa, a Bantu language, the word for "child" is mwaná (class 1) in the singular and aná (class 2) in the plural.
+When referring to a group of mixed-gender children, the plural form, aná, is used even though it belongs to a different noun class from that of the singular form, mwaná.

 Cross linguistic example

 German and English compounds are quite different syntactically, but not semantically.

 Effects

 Language change

 Form-meaning mismatches can lead to language change.
 An example of this is the split of the nominal gerund construction in English and a new “non-nominal” reference type becoming the most dominant function of the verbal gerund construction.